eraofchaos/eraofchaos.github.io/units/Lich.md

  **Unit Soul:** [ Lich](/Items/unt_28/)

  **Unit description:** Sacrifice: Summons a horde of Skeletons.

+ **Unit second description :** Can summon and enhance skeletons.
+The core of any undead summon strategy.

  **Recommend:** Low-health, high-attack creatures.
 They will be extremely powerful if you remember to heal them swiftly.